amr-abdelhamid/refbook/manuscript/0-intro.md

 #### 1. Vague and hazy objectives

-Attempts to refactoring had hazy and unclear objectives.
-What "good code" means and how to measure "goodness" was not specified or taken care of by the engineering staff.
-It was the gut feeling of them which determined what to do next in order to make the code "better".
+The first reason was due to hazy and unclear objectives.
+We didn't specify what "good code" looks like or how to measure "goodness". **The decision of what to do next or whether or not the code is *good* was decided by the gut feeling of the engineering staff**, not a clear and indicative measures or indicators.

 #### 2. Start with covering poor code with fragile tests